collaborativebioinformatics/MuFFLe/README.md

 To decrease the scope of what we had to do and make it feasible for the hackathon, we threw out the image features and only developed on the RNA and clinical data inputs as a proof-of-concept.

 ## Extending the Challenge
 (PROPOSED, NOT GUARANTEED YET) Because we have now implemented this in a federated setting, we can now extend each subtype of data provided in CHIMERA using other open-access datasets.
-(I'm just freestyling rn) For example, the histopathology data was extended with SOME DATASET HERE
+For example, the histopathology data was extended with SOME DATASETS HERE.

 # How we built this tool
 We started by brainstorming potential ways to integrate multimodal data.
 We considered natively multimodal models, like Vision Transformers (ViT), but we opted not to do such a thing for several considerations: